 En español | Now that you know your options for getting around without your car, what’s stopping you?
 Consider:

-• For those times when you do drive, it’s important your car is configured to your needs.
-CarFit, a program that AARP helped develop, offers a 12-point checklist to help you see how well your car “fits” you for proper seating, clear sight lines, and more.
+- For those times when you do drive, it’s important to make the proper adjustments in your car for comfort and safety.
+CarFit, a free educational program created by the American Society on Aging and developed in collaboration with AAA, AARP and the American Occupational Therapy Association, offers a 12-point checklist to help you see how well your car “fits” you for proper seating, clear sight lines, and more.

 AARP is part of the National Complete Streets Coalition, a movement to help ensure that roads and sidewalks work for all users—pedestrians, bicyclists, and transit riders of all ages and abilities—as well as for drivers.
 Complete Streets policies have been adopted in more than 100 communities across the country, often with the help of AARP volunteers.
 Consider becoming part of a local or state Complete Streets effort.